-This Holiday Brisket is one of my more popular brisket recipes.
+This Holiday Brisket is one of my more popular brisket recipes for the Jewish holidays.
 It is inspired by a classic Ashkenazi sweet-and-sour brisket, but the flavors here are more subtle.
 This brisket is savory, aromatic, and subtly sweet with just a touch of tang.
 It’s always a crowd pleaser!

 Jews living in Eastern Europe rarely had the money to buy better cuts of meat.
 They learned to make do with cheaper kosher cuts, like brisket, oft overlooked for its toughness.
 Cooking the brisket low and slow breaks it down, resulting in a tender piece of meat.

 This Jewish tradition continues today, and brisket is often served for special holidays and occasions.
 On Shabbat, it is added to a pot with vegetables and potatoes to make a slow-cooked meaty stew known as cholent.
 At Rosh Hashanah, it is added to root vegetables with sweet dried fruits and slow cooked into tzimmes.